-In contrast to financial constraints, research on financial partnerships in SMEs has not been carried out.
-However, in a general context, partnerships have a positive moderating effect on various strategic relationships within the firm, as has been found by Ellita (2017), Espino-Rodriguez and Ramirez-Fierro (2018), Fernando and Galahitiyawe (2016), Gambo and Musonda (2021), Kim and Shin (2019), Lahiri and Kedia (2009), Pathmaperuma and Galahitiyawe (2016), Vanichchinchai (2012).
-Therefore, financial partners are considered to have a positive moderating effect on the relationship between capital and financial performance.
+In opposite to financial constraints, financial partners are considered to have a positive moderating effect on the relationship between financial capital and financial performance.
 The relationship will be very strong when SMEs have financial partners, but the relationship will be weak when SMEs do not have financial partners.
 When SMEs have financial partners, it is possible to access external capital more easily and the amount of capital obtained is greater than SMEs without financial partners.
 Meanwhile, other benefits obtained by SMEs with financial partners are quality in managing finances, so that financial management becomes effective, efficient, and profitable.
 Substantially, these two benefits will drive better financial performance.
-Financial partners in this study are exploratory, because there has been no research examining the relationship between capital and performance.
-This study is the first to attempt to test this relationship.
+Financial partners in this study are exploratory because there has been no research examining the relationship.